CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/data-restore.md

 The Restore Item Details and Item Costing functions must be run in the following cases:

-- ProcessForce is installed on a database that already had some Item Master Data records before the add-on installation
+- ProcessForce is installed in a database that already contains Item Master Data before the add-on installation.

-- ProcessForce is already installed, but Item Master Data record (or records) has been recorded when the add-on was not running
+- Item Master Data records were created while ProcessForce was not running.

 ### Restore Item Details

-For every Item Master Data record created in ProcessForce, an Item Details record is created automatically.
-If it is not created (e.g., when Item Master Data was created without ProcessForce), the Restore Item Details option will create it for a specific Item Master Data.
+Every time an Item Master Data record is created in SAP Business One, a corresponding Item Details record is generated in ProcessForce.
+If this process does not occur (e.g., due to missing ProcessForce integration at the time of creation), running Restore Item Details ensures synchronization.

 ### Restore Item Costing

-When the Restore Item Costing function is chosen, Item Costing records for every Item Master Data in every Revision and Cost Category will be created.
+When the Restore Item Costing function is executed, cost records are created for every item in each revision and cost category.

 :::info
-    Upon attempts to perform an Item Costing restore, the following system message appears:
+    Upon initiating an Item Costing restore, the following system message appears:

     ![System Message](./media/data-restore/item-costing-message.webp)